Netflix/metaflow-nflx-extensions/README.md

   resolving the conda environment and then using `poetry` to resolve the additional `pip` packages within the confines of the defined `conda` environment.

+Note that to support a bit more flexibility, you can have a pure Pip environment as well as non-Python conda packages.
+This is similar to the mixed environment but, in some cases, pip is more flexible than conda-lock in requirement specification (for example, pip supports GIT repositories) so it makes it possible to gain the flexibility of installing non python packages in your environment and still use pip to resolve your python dependencies.

 #### Additional command-line tool
 An additional `environment` command-line tool is available invoked as follows:
 `python myflow.py --environment=conda environment --help`.